stanfordjournalism/hello-tiny-heroku-flask-app/README.md

 ## Getting started with Heroku

 1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)
+2. At your Terminal, run:

+    $ heroku login

-2. Go to this page on the Heroku website to make a new app: https://dashboard.heroku.com/new-app
+3. Go to this page on the Heroku website to make a new app: https://dashboard.heroku.com/new-app